newrelic-experimental/learn-labs-advance-your-nrql/lab-01/readme.md

 [[-Solution-]](./solution.md#challenge-4)

 ## Extract data for evaluation
 Let's change gears now and look at another common use case: extracting values from the data.
-Sometimes the data in a column contains multiple useful values that we would like to perform anlysis on.
+Sometimes the data in a column contains multiple useful values that we would like to perform analysis on.
 This is especially true for unstructured logs.
 Whilst we can apply parsing rules to logs as they are ingested we can also parse them when we query them with, among other things, aparse().

 In the Demotron V2 account there is Log data being ingested with interesting data in the message column.
 You can view this yourself with this query: